wentasah/novaboot/README.md

         --exiton -re --exiton 'error:.*failed'

+- \-i, --interactive

+    Setup things for interactive use of target.
+Your terminal will be switched to raw mode.
+In raw mode, your system does not process input in any way (no echoing of entered characters, no interpretation special characters).
+This, among others, means that Ctrl-C is passed to the target and does no longer interrupt novaboot.
+Use "~." sequence to exit novaboot.

 # NOVABOOT SCRIPT SYNTAX

 The syntax tries to mimic POSIX shell syntax.
 The syntax is defined with the following rules.